-How to Hide Photos on iPhone & iPad with the iOS Hidden Album
+How to Hide Photos on iPhone & iPad with the Hidden Album

+Want to hide some photos on iPhone and iPad?
 Everyone likely has a few photos sitting on their iPhone they’d rather nobody else see, whether it’s embarrassing selfies, poorly filtered or edited pics, a picture of a receipt or personal paperwork, or anything else in the realm of private photos.
 Those pictures can make showing someone another picture on your iPhone (or iPad) an awkward experience, as you’re hoping they don’t start flipping through your Camera Roll to discover that terrible photo of you after winning the pie eating contest.
-Fortunately the newest versions of iOS include a new way to mitigate that potential awkwardness by hiding select photos.
+Fortunately the newest versions of iOS include an easy way to mitigate that potential awkwardness by allowing users to go about hiding select photos.

 The photo hiding feature must be enabled individually for each picture, as it’s set on a per-image basis.
 At the moment there is no bulk hide function like there is with the ability to bulk remove a bunch of photos all at once, so you may want to get in the habit of regularly hiding the pictures you don’t want to show up in your general photos app views.